 - The REIT must make installment payments of estimated tax if it expects its total tax for the year (less applicable credits) to be \$500 or more. - The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
-If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day. - Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax. - If the REIT does not use EFTPS, use the deposit coupons (Forms 8109) to make deposits of estimated tax.
-See the instructions for Form 8109 for information on completing the coupon. - .
-If the REIT overpaid its estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpaid Estimated Tax.
+If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day. - Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax. - If the REIT overpaid its estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpaid Estimated Tax.
 The overpayment must be at least 10% of the REIT's expected income tax liability and at least \$500.